ratwolfzero/hopalong_python/README.md

 a = 1, b = 1, c = 0,

 will end up in a kind of "singularity"

-## Current development

-Version with breaking computations into chunks to optimize memory management, thus avoiding memory swap RAM--SSD.

-Increase in speed.
-The computing time with high number of iterations (num) now increases proportionally to the number of iterations, which corresponds to the expected behavior

 ## Have fun